Journeyman1337/TUIC/README.md

 # Why was this depreciated?

 This project became the victim of feature creep and I lost sight of my original goal of designing a cross platform roguelike development library.
-I have decided to stop working on this and opt to make a game instead.
-I plan on making a roguelike library in the future.
+While this project was a great learning experiance for me, I do not want to continue on it.
+However, I am not finished working on systems for roguelike game development.

 # TUIC